corbella83/PopKorn/README.md

-PopKorn
+PopKorn - Kotlin Multiplatform DI
 ==========

-PopKorn is a simple, powerful and lightweight Dependency Injector 100% Kotlin.
+PopKorn is a simple, powerful and lightweight Multiplatform Dependency Injector written 100% Kotlin.
 It doesn't need any boilerplate, just use it!
+It supports AND, JVM, JS, IOS and NATIVE.

 Download